Juvenile Arthritis (cont.)

 John Mersch, MD, FAAP

 Dr. Mersch received his Bachelor of Arts degree from the University of California, San Diego, and prior to entering the University Of Southern California School Of Medicine, was a graduate student (attaining PhD candidate status) in Experimental Pathology at USC.
 He attended internship and residency at Children's Hospital Los Angeles.

 Dr. Shiel received a Bachelor of Science degree with honors from the University of Notre Dame.
 There he was involved in research in radiation biology and received the Huisking Scholarship.
 After graduating from St. Louis University School of Medicine, he completed his Internal Medicine residency and Rheumatology fellowship at the University of California, Irvine.
 He is board-certified in Internal Medicine and Rheumatology.

 In this Article

-- What are the signs, symptoms, and treatment of the different forms of juvenile rheumatoid arthritis?
+- What are causes and risk factors of juvenile idiopathic arthritis?

-- What is the outlook (prognosis) for children with arthritis?
+- What is the treatment for juvenile idiopathic arthritis?

 - Find a local Pediatric Rheumatologist in your town